-SSTC operates within highly specialized parameters of the Hampden County Seriff’s Department to serve court-ordered dangerously ill individuals who, due to their impaired judgement relative to Substance Use Disorder.
+SSTC operates within highly specialized parameters of the Hampden County Sheriff’s Department to serve court-ordered dangerously ill individuals who, due to their impaired judgment relative to Substance Use Disorder.
 The length of stay depends on clinical presentation and program engagement, ranging between 30 and 90 days, with reviews at regular intervals and discharge upon the authorization of the DOC Commissioner.

 Clinical factors considered at review include a psycho-social assessment, participation in treatment, and features of the client’s presentation, including mental status, capacity for planning, decision-making, emotion regulation, problem recognition or ambivalence.
 Staff recommendations as to discharge or continued treatment go to the Program Director at the Springfield site, who confers with and follows the direction of the Department of Corrections.